-Dr. Gregory Mueller began the local mycological program with graduate student John Paul Schmit and postdoc John F. Murphy.
+Dr. Gregory Mueller began the local mycological program in 1994 with graduate student John Paul Schmit and postdoc John F. Murphy.
 Research was based on replicate, multi-year, 0.1 Ha plots.
 The first study looked at fungal diversity in successional oak woodland at Indiana Dunes.
 The second investigated the impacts of oak woodland restoration, via burning, on the macrofungal community in southern Cook County.
-We used transects at three sites as part of the multi-taxon Illinois Rapid Assessment Program by The Field Museum (1997 - 1999).
+We used transects at three sites as part of the multi-taxon Illinois Rapid Assessment Program by The Field Museum (1997–1999).
 This helped us tailor our fungal sampling methods for better efficiency across multiple sites.
 A long term study measures the response of ectomycorrhizal mushroom diversity to increased nitrogen deposition.

 - Avis, P. G., G. M. Mueller, and J. Lussenhop.
 2008.
 Ectomycorrhizal fungal communities in two North American oak forests respond to nitrogen addition.
 New Phytologist 179:472–483.